Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 Hi, welcome back.

-Ill Rush Ball on the cutting edge of societal evolution, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, torture, humiliation, unresponsive government, and yes, even the good times.
+El Rushball on the cutting edge of societal evolution, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, torture, humiliation, unresponsive government, and yes, even the good times.

-There are no graduates, there are no degrees, because the learning never stops.
+There are no degrees because the learning never stops.

 We go to Homedale, Idaho.

-And uh Donna, Donna, nice to have you.
+And Donna, Donna, nice to have you.

-Thanks for call.
+Thanks for the call.

 And he thinks that's good, but he wants us to have another policy for the Mexicans to come lawlessly.

-What the I don't think he understands very well what a country of law means, obviously.
+I don't think he understands very well what a country of law means, obviously.

-Now what he was trying to say, and I'm glad he called, but what it was trying to say is he's trying to offer an explanation why this inexplicable vote in the why in the world none of this makes sense.
+Now, what he was trying to say, and I'm glad he called, but what he was trying to say is he's trying to offer an explanation why this inexplicable vote in the Senate.

-People destroying their careers potentially with uh ruining their chances for re-election, insulting us, telling us we don't know what we're talking about when we do, telling us we don't know what's in the bill.
+People destroying their careers potentially with ruining their chances for re-election, insulting us, telling us we don't know what we're talking about when we do, telling us we don't know what's in the bill.

 He was trying to offer an explanation.